hyf0/sicp-javascript-zh/chapter1.1.md

 136
 ```

 The process we have just described is called the substitution model for function application.
-It can be taken as a model that determines the meaning of function application, insofar as the functions in this chapter are concerned.
+It can be taken as a model that determines the "meaning" of function application, insofar as the functions in this chapter are concerned.
 However, there are two points that should be stressed:

 - The purpose of the substitution is to help us think about function application, not to provide a description of how the interpreter really works.
 Typical interpreters do not evaluate function applications by manipulating the text of a function to substitute values for the parameters.
 In practice, the substitution is accomplished by using a local environment for the parameters.
 We will discuss this more fully in chapters 3 and 4 when we examine the implementation of an interpreter in detail.
 - Over the course of this book, we will present a sequence of increasingly elaborate models of how interpreters work, culminating with a complete implementation of an interpreter and compiler in chapter 5.
 The substitution model is only the first of these models—a way to get started thinking formally about the evaluation process.
 In general, when modeling phenomena in science and engineering, we begin with simplified, incomplete models.
 As we examine things in greater detail, these simple models become inadequate and must be replaced by more refined models.
 The substitution model is no exception.
-In particular, when we address in chapter 3 the use of functions with mutable data, we will see that the substitution model breaks down and must be replaced by a more complicated model of function application.[[1]](1-1-5x1)
+In particular, when we address in chapter 3 the use of functions with mutable data, we will see that the substitution model breaks down and must be replaced by a more complicated model of function application.<sup id="1-1-5a1">[[1]](#1-1-5b1)</sup>

 ## Applicative order versus normal order